redstonerayyy/yt-enhanced/README.md

 # How to install

-1. Clone the repository with git.
+1. Clone the repository with git or download all the files in the repository in any other way (Release Page, Download Button)
 2. Open your browser, go to `chrome://extensions`, enable developer mode.
 3. Click on "Load Unpacked" an chose the location of the previousl cloned repository.
 4. Open Youtube and enjoy your experience.